David Bunning: Life and career

 Bunning was born in Fort Thomas, Kentucky, the son of Mary Catherine (Theis) and Jim Bunning.
 He received a Bachelor of Arts degree from the University of Kentucky in 1988 and a Juris Doctor from the University of Kentucky College of Law in 1991.
 He was a law clerk in the United States Attorney's Office, Eastern District of Kentucky in 1991, and was an Assistant United States Attorney in that office from 1991 to 2002.

 Federal judicial service

 Bunning was nominated by President George W. Bush on September 4, 2001, to a seat on the United States District Court for the Eastern District of Kentucky, which was vacated by William Bertelsman.
 On December 10, 2001, representatives of the American Bar Association's Standing Committee on Federal Judiciary testified before the United States Senate Committee of the Judiciary for the ABA's majority opinion that Bunning was unqualified for the position of a Federal District Court Judge due to his age of 35, a lack of complex civil case experience as a federal attorney, and his "middle-of-the-class law school" experience at the University of Kentucky.
 He was confirmed by the United States Senate with a unanimous vote on February 14, 2002, and received his commission on February 19, 2002.
 He became chief judge on February 1, 2025.

+Vice President JD Vance clerked for Bunning.